Everade/NormalMap32/README.md

 This repository contains code for the [NormalMap32 Construct effect](https://www.construct.net/make-games/addons/898/normalmap32).
 NormalMap32 allows to create and control up to 32 colored point lights that interact with a 2D normal map texture.
 The result is a simulated 3D lighting effect.
 There are two main components in this repository:

-- *construct-addon*: the Construct addon, written in GLSL using the [Construct Addon SDK](https://github.com/Scirra/Construct-Addon-SDK)
+- *construct-addon*: the Construct addon, written in GLSL/WGSL using the [Construct Addon SDK](https://github.com/Scirra/Construct-Addon-SDK)
 - *example-project*: the Construct example project, demonstrating some of the effect capabilities

 ## Distributing